sivaramprasanth/FABS/README.md

 accidents.
 Taking a step towards innovation, the mechanical pedals can be replaced by electric pedals.
-The mechanical gear system can be replaced by programmable weight sensors where the pedal action is achieved by applying a variable amount of force applied on the sensor.
+The mechanical gear system can be replaced by programmable weight sensors where the pedal action is achieved by applying a variable amount of force on the weight sensor.
-These sensors can also be placed on the steering wheels where the force is applied by the palms, especially for differently abled people.
+These sensors can also be placed on the steering wheels where the force is applied by the fingers or palms, especially for differently abled people.
+We can also use the same idea for making wheel chairs for differebtly abled people and for patients by using sensitive weight sensors.

 PROJECT DESCRIPTION

 In this project weight sensors are used to replicate the action of mechanical pedals.
 There are 2 Arduinos.
 One to control the motors of the vehicle and other to get inputs from the weight sensors.
 This data is transferred through Bluetooth modules.
-There are four additional different modes available.
+There are four different modes available.
 Each mode has a different scaling factor for acceleration and braking.
 This mode is also shown on the serial monitor on the vehicle so that the neighbouring automobiles are aware of the mode the vehicle is in.
 The following is the description for each mode: